muchub/ChubStresser/README.md

 - **Muchub** - [GitHub](https://github.com/muchub)

-## License
+## No License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed and is provided as-is, with no warranties or guarantees.